sjl/.plan/README.markdown

     * A: I am confused.
 The glossary defines a "haplotype" as a group of closely-linked genes that are typically inherited together.
 So… 1 haplotype?
 But the *text* talks about a haplotype as being a combination of SNPs in a recombination-poor region.
 So if "haplotype" means the combination of SNPs, not a set of genes, then I think this would be `4^10 = 1048576`.
     * B: On a diploid chromosome, you'd have two separate sets of SNPs to combine (and order doesn't matter), so I think it's  `4^10 * 4^10 / 2`.
     * C: `(1 SNP / 5 kb) * (100 kb) = 20 SNPs = 2^20 sequences = 1048576 sequences`
+5. TODO
+6. TODO
+7. TODO
+8. A much less drastic change, though it could still cause issues if it's at a critical point in the RNA molecule (e.g. the anticodon in tRNA).
+9. TODO
+10. If the gene Kangaroo coat color is not on the X chromosome, you wouldn't be able to get the calico pattern that comes from X chromosome inactivation.
+11. Parts:
+    * A: No, because if it were a mutation in the gene itself it would act by affecting the structure of the protein, and should have the same effect in adults and children.
+But it doesn't, so it's more likely to be a mutation in regulatory region.
+    * B: It's not on the Y chromosome?
+12. TODO
+13. TODO
+14. TODO
+15. TODO
+16. TODO
+17. TODO
+18. TODO